BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 - Can implement application-specific business logic
 - Can be connected to application (or higher level) state
 - Can be tightly coupled with a specific area (UI and/or Logic) of the app
+- Can be organized into sub-folders by logical categorization (feature, page, etc...)

 ## Templates
 Templates are a way to ensure that the Pages of your app are consistent.
 They handle creating the layout, and make it easy to know where specific areas of content or functionality need to go.
 There are a number of ways to create templates.
 The way I'm going to show is very explicit,  not as common, at least from code I've seen, but I feel is